Thursday Captain Boot Review (2023) | Why It’s the Best Value Boot On the Market

 Who Should Buy the Thursday Captain Boot?

-• Those who value versatility; this is a new hybrid of dress and work boot that looks great with just about any outfit.
+- Those who want a versatile “anywhere boot,” this is a hybrid of dress and work boots that looks great with just about any outfit.

-• People who want great value; at under $200, this is far and away the best price for a resoleable boot.
+- People who want great value at under $200, this is far and away the best price for a resoleable boot, which usually runs about $300+.

 Who Shouldn’t Buy the Thursday Captain Boot?

-• Those who prefer American made boots; for that, check out the company’s Vanguard.
+- Those who prefer American made; for that, check out Thursday’s slightly pricier Vanguard.

 Thursday Captain Boot Overview